cpow-89/Deep-Reinforcement-Learning-Nanodegree---Project-1-Navigation/README.md

 ### Instructions

-You can run the project via Project_Navigation_DRLND.ipynb or by running the main.py file through the console.
+You can run the project via Report.ipynb or by running the main.py file through the console.